welch16/renewelch.me/content/about/main/index.md

 title: "This blog?" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
-number_categories: 0 # set to zero to exclude
+number_categories: 1 # set to zero to exclude
-show_intro: false
+show_intro: true
 intro: |

-  I hope to write some stuff periodically, but evidence dictates that I am going to forget about this and only post slides every now and then...
+  I

 show_outro: false